MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-configuration-profile.md

 - macOS
 - Windows

-## Create a security baseline
+## Create your security baseline

 To help keep your organization data and devices secure, you create different policies that focus on security.
+You should create a list of security features that all users and/or all devices must have.
+This list is your security baseline.

-In your baseline, Microsoft recommends the following security policies:
+In your baseline, at a minimum, Microsoft recommends the following security policies:

 - Install antivirus (AV) and regularly scan for malware
 - Use detection and response